 Earth Day is just around the corner, and for many Americans, this is one of the few times that we really think about energy consumption in a meaningful way.
 This is a shame as our everyday energy consumption habits can play a huge role in our financial health as well as the health of our planet for generations to come.
-Our good friends at Nest have come up with some great tips that can help reduce energy consumption and your energy bills year round, not just on Earth Day.
-Here are a few that we bought were particularly useful.
+Our good friends at Nest have come up with some great tips that can help reduce energy consumption and your energy bills year-round, not just on Earth Day.
+Here are a few that we bought that were particularly useful.

 Check Your Windows – If you are feeling drafts in your home, it is a great idea to check your windows for drafts.
 As windows age, they expand and contract which can negatively impact the structural integrity of the window’s seal with the wall.
 When you find a spot where air can get through it is important to plug the gap with weather stripping, caulking, or a storm window kit.
 Drapes and or shades that are well fitted to the window can also be a big help in reducing energy waste.